Six powers, Iran to begin new nuclear talks on February 18

 Iran has invited Ashton, who coordinates the nuclear talks on behalf of the United States, Russia, China, Britain, France and Germany, to visit the country and she has said she will go soon.

-The six powers have held years of negotiations aimed at persuading Iran to curb parts of its nuclear programme, which Western powers fear is aimed at creating atomic weapons capabilities.
+The six powers have held years of negotiations aimed at persuading Iran to curb parts of its nuclear program, which Western powers fear is aimed at creating atomic weapons capabilities.
 Iran denies this.

 A November 24 interim deal between Iran and the five permanent U.N.
 Security Council members plus Germany took nearly two months to clinch in three rounds of talks in Geneva last year.